 HOW TO RIDE

-All of MET's buses are accessible by citizens who use wheelchairs and other mobility devices.
-They are wheelchair lift-equipped and accessible to all citizens that are unable to use the stairs.
+All of MET's buses are ADA ramp equipped and accessible by citizens who use wheelchairs and other mobility devices.

-For questions about lift-equipped services, please call the MET office at (406) 657-8218.
+For questions about accessibility, please call the MET office at (406) 657-8218.
 If requested, larger print materials or other alternative accessible formats are available.

 ENJOY FREE WIFI WHILE YOU RIDE!

 The MET stops at designated locations marked by MET bus stop signs.
 A simple wave to the driver when the bus is approaching helps to let the driver to stop.
 All MET vehicles are equipped with ADA ramps and kneeling capabilities to assist in boarding; if you need the ramp or the bus kneeled, let the driver know.